afiskon/afiskon.github.io/src/content/pgconf-russia2018-talk.md

 ![PGConf.Russia 2018: Photo 3 of 3](/static/2018/pgconf-russia-2018-3-of-3.jpg)

-[PGConf.Russia][pgconf-ru] is a major annual conference which is entirely dadicated to PostgreSQL.
+[PGConf.Russia][pgconf-ru] is a major annual conference which is entirely dedicated to PostgreSQL.
 This year it gathered more than 600 people from around the world.
 The conference takes place in Moscow and is hosted by [Postgres Professional][pgpro] company.

-Another Russian conference woth mentioning is [PGDay.ru][pgday].
-Although lately it's dadicated to database management systems in general (inclyding MySQL, Oracle, ElasticSearch, etc) [last year][ly] there were many talks related to PostgreSQL.
+Another Russian conference worth mentioning is [PGDay.ru][pgday].
+Although lately it's dedicated to database management systems in general (including MySQL, Oracle, ElasticSearch, etc) [last year][ly] there were many talks related to PostgreSQL.
 The conference takes place in Saint Petersburg in July and is hosted by [Data Egret][de] company.